ziembor/powershellQuickStart/PITCHME.md

 Get-Module
 #What module we have locally available?
 Get-Module -ListAvailable
-# Starting powershell 4.0 (or 3.0) modules can be loaded automatically
+# Starting PowerShell 4.0 (or 3.0) modules can be loaded automatically
-# but in powershell 2.0 we need do it manually
+# but in PowerShell 2.0 we need do it manually
 Import-Module     Defender
 Remove-module   Defender
 # what in module
 Get-Command -Module Defender